textileio/community/docs/tutorials/react-native-buckets.md

 !!!Warning
     #### Identity caching & recovery
-    Your app should hang-on to the user identity in a persistant way.
+    Your app should hang-on to the user identity in a persistent way.
 It should be stored in your user model or given to the user for recovery.

 ### Generate user Token